-The objective: The objective of my science fair experiment is to determine the effects of variable alpha numeric combinations on password security.
+The objective of my science fair experiment is to determine the effects of variable alpha numeric combinations on password security.

 In my experiment I am using four letters and or four numbers as the foundation of my investigation.
 I am using a password hacker called Free Word Excel Password Wizard which recovers encrypted word documents.